 *If you don’t have liquid watercolor paint, you can use watered-down food coloring or watered-down tempera paint.

-- Put your liquid watercolor paints in small dishes, or use paint cups in a base as shown here.
+Put your liquid watercolor paints in small dishes or paint cups.

-Use the dropper to transfer one or more droplets of liquid watercolor paint to the paper.
+Use a dropper or paintbrush to transfer one or more droplets of liquid watercolor paint to the paper.